MMhaidra/My-PhD-Code-Graveyard/README.md

 # 🧠 My PhD Code Graveyard

 > "It compiles.
-Ship it." – Every PhD student, probably me at 3 AM
+Ship it." – Every PhD candidate, probably was me at 3 AM

 Welcome to my digital attic — a chaotic collection of C++ and Python scripts written between 2018 and 2021 during my PhD.
 This is where dreams went to segfault, and `print("hello")` was my therapist.